Setup

 Setup interface

 Use this to authenticate with an OIDC server, e.g. Google or an internal server like Authelia or Keycloak.
+It is required that users have an email associated with their OIDC account.

 Option